Self-Managed vs. Management Company: The Honest Cost Framework

 | Software subscription | Published: $399/yr (RunHOA) to ~$588–$2,388+/yr depending on platform and units (sources) | Sometimes included in the service; ask | Usually included in manager’s stack; portal fees sometimes passed through | $ |

-| Management fee | $0 | $0 | Quote-based; per-unit or flat monthly + minimums — collect 3 local quotes | $ |
+| Management fee | $0 | $0 | Quote-based; per-unit or flat monthly + minimums, collect 3 local quotes.
+For what is actually published, see the evidence table: one firm’s card runs $40.50 to $15.50 per owner per month by size; secondary sources say $20–$50 | $ |

-| Contract extras (mailings, transfers, project fees) | Actual postage/printing you incur | Usage fees per service agreement | Read the fee schedule exhibit; these routinely add materially to the base fee | $ |
+| Contract extras (mailings, transfers, project fees) | Actual postage/printing you incur | Usage fees per service agreement | Read the fee schedule exhibit; these routinely add materially to the base fee.
+What one real exhibit contains, including a 50/50 late-fee split and a $5-per-unit charge to hand your records back | $ |

-| CPA / tax preparation | Paid directly (1120-H prep is a routine engagement; PayHOA publishes from $399 as one data point) | Paid directly or via service | Sometimes included, often not — ask | $ |
+| CPA / tax preparation | Paid directly (1120-H prep is a routine engagement; PayHOA publishes from $399 as one data point) | Paid directly or via service | Sometimes included, often not, ask | $ |

 | Attorney (as-needed) | Paid directly by the task | Paid directly | Paid directly; managers coordinate but don’t lawyer | $ |

-| Volunteer hours/month × what an hour is worth to you | Highest — but collapses with systems | Middle — decisions and vendor oversight remain | Lowest — but board still meets, decides, supervises the manager | hrs × $ |
+| Volunteer hours/month × what an hour is worth to you | Highest, but collapses with systems | Middle, decisions and vendor oversight remain | Lowest, but board still meets, decides, supervises the manager | hrs × $ |

-| Also weigh (not dollars) | Records continuity risk at board turnover; key-volunteer dependency | Continuity for money records; volunteer dependency for everything else | Vendor lock-in; responsiveness varies; board still legally responsible | — |
+| Also weigh (not dollars) | Records continuity risk at board turnover; key-volunteer dependency | Continuity for money records; volunteer dependency for everything else | Vendor lock-in; responsiveness varies; board still legally responsible | N/A |

 A worked example of the logic (not a quote)

 Take a hypothetical 40-unit self-managed HOA considering its options.
-Software at published prices would run roughly $588–$780/year (PayHOA’s 26–50-unit tier at $59/month billed yearly, or RunHOA at $399 flat — vendor-published figures, verified July 3, 2026).
-A hybrid bookkeeping service, using the directional $200–$500/month context above, might run $2,400–$6,000/year — quote required.
+Software at published prices would run $399–$780/year at that size.
+The low end is RunHOA’s $399/year flat plan (single plan, unlimited units, re-verified on the vendor page July 31, 2026).
+The high end is PayHOA’s 26–50-unit tier, which is the tier a 40-unit association actually falls in: $59/month billed yearly = $708/year, or $65/month billed monthly = $780/year (re-verified July 28, 2026).
+Corrected August 1, 2026: this sentence previously gave the range as $588–$780/year.
+The $588 figure is PayHOA’s 0–25-unit tier ($49/month billed yearly) and does not apply at 40 units; we published it here from July 3 until today.
+No vendor price changed, our arithmetic scope was wrong.
+A hybrid bookkeeping service, using the directional $200–$500/month context above, might run $2,400–$6,000/year, quote required.
 Full management will be a locally quoted number on top of everything the board still has to do itself.
-The pattern that generalizes: each step up buys volunteer hours, not better governance — governance quality stays exactly as good as your board.
+The pattern that generalizes: each step up buys volunteer hours, not better governance, governance quality stays exactly as good as your board.
 Price the hours honestly and the decision usually makes itself.

 Signals you should move up a tier